Seven Laws of Noah: Early Christianity

+According to the Jewish Encyclopedia, the Christian apostle and missionary Paul of Tarsus initially focused his missionary work on Jewish communities in the Diaspora.
+However, when a portion of his Jewish audience rejected or opposed his message, he turned to non-Jewish populations.
+In doing so, he appears to have followed a proselytizing practice already present in the Judaism of that era, specifically reaching out to non-Jewish pagans to admit them into the church as "proselytes of the gate"—that is, after they had accepted the Noahide Laws.

 The article on the New Testament states:

 For great as was the success of Barnabas and Paul in the heathen world, the authorities in Jerusalem insisted upon circumcision as the condition of admission of members into the Church, until, on the initiative of Peter, and of James, the head of the Jerusalem church, it was agreed that acceptance of the Noachian Laws—namely, regarding avoidance of idolatry, fornication, and the eating of flesh cut from a living animal—should be demanded of the heathen desirous of entering the Church.

 The 18th-century rabbi Jacob Emden hypothesized that Jesus, and Paul after him, intended to convert the gentiles to the Seven Laws of Noah while calling on the Jews to keep the full Law of Moses.